MV Northern Ranger

-MV Northern Ranger was a Canadian ice-breaking coastal ferry operating in Newfoundland and Labrador.
+MV Northern Ranger is a Canadian ice-breaking coastal ferry formally operating in Newfoundland and Labrador.
 The ship entered service in 1986 for coastal service in Labrador.
-The vessel provided service between Nain, Newfoundland and Labrador and Happy Valley-Goose Bay, stopping at points between.
-The ferry was owned and operated by the province of Newfoundland and Labrador.
+The vessel provided service between Nain, Newfoundland and Labrador and Lewisporte, Newfoundland, stopping at points between.
+The ferry was owned and operated by the federal crown corporation Marine Atlantic and subsequently the province of Newfoundland and Labrador.
 At the end of 2018, the ship was taken out of service and replaced by a newer vessel on the route between Nain and Happy Valley-Goose Bay.
+The ship was sold to Fortuna Ltd in 2025 to fulfil a concession to act as a supply and passenger vessel for Tristan da Cunha, and is scheduled to enter service from Cape Town in 2027.